Russell Harty: Broadcasting career

 He began his broadcasting career in 1967 when he became a radio producer for the BBC Third Programme, reviewing arts and literature.

-He got his first break in 1970 presenting the arts programme Aquarius, London Weekend Television's rival to the BBC's Omnibus.
+In 1969 he moved into television, first as a researcher, then as producer and presenter on the arts programme Aquarius, London Weekend Television's rival to the BBC's Omnibus.
 One programme involving a "meeting of cultures" saw Harty travelling to Italy in 1974 to engineer an encounter between the entertainer Gracie Fields and the composer William Walton, two fellow Lancastrians then living on the neighbouring islands of Capri and Ischia.
 A documentary on Salvador Dalí ("Hello Dalí"), directed by Bruce Gowers, won an Emmy.
 Another award-winning documentary was "Finnan Games" (1975) about a Scottish community, Glenfinnan, where "Bonnie Prince Charlie" raised his standard to begin the Jacobite rising of 1745, and its Highland Games.

+After establishing himself on Aquarius, Harty persuaded LWT to let him present a chat show, Eleven Plus.
 In 1972, he interviewed Marc Bolan, who at that time was at the height of his fame as a teen idol and king of glam rock.
-During the interview, Harty asked Bolan what he thought he would be doing when he was forty or sixty years old, Bolan replied that he didn't think he would live that long.
+During the interview, Harty asked Bolan what he thought he would be doing when he was forty or sixty years old; Bolan replied that he didn't think he would live that long.
 (Bolan subsequently was killed in a car crash at age 29 on 16 September 1977).

-Also in 1972, he was given his own series, Russell Harty Plus (later simply titled Russell Harty), conducting lengthy celebrity interviews, on ITV, which placed him against the BBC's Parkinson.
-Parts of Russell Harty's interview with the Who in 1973 were included in Jeff Stein's 1979 film The Kids Are Alright, providing notable moments, such as Pete Townshend and Keith Moon ripping off each other's shirt sleeves.
+Also in 1972, LWT gave him his own series, Russell Harty Plus (later simply titled Russell Harty), conducting celebrity interviews, which placed him against the BBC's Parkinson.
+Parts of Harty's interview with the Who in 1973 were included in Jeff Stein's 1979 film The Kids Are Alright, providing notable moments, such as Pete Townshend and Keith Moon ripping off each other's shirt sleeves.
 In 1973 and in 1975 he interviewed David Bowie.
-In 1975, he also interviewed Alice Cooper.
-Harty's interviewees included high-profile show business figures such as Danny Kaye, Rudolf Nureyev, Rita Hayworth, Diana Dors, Elaine Stritch and Ralph Richardson.
+In 1975, he also interviewed Alice Cooper, who called the experience "the best TV show I ever did".
+Other high-profile show business figures interviewed by Harty included Danny Kaye, Rudolf Nureyev, Rita Hayworth, Diana Dors, Elaine Stritch, Ralph Richardson and Oliver Reed.
 In 1973 Harty won a Pye Television Award for being male personality of the year.